ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 ============================

 The SRW requires input files to run.
 These include static datasets, initial and boundary conditions files, and model configuration files.
 On Level 1 and 2 systems, the data required to run SRW tests are already available.
 For Level 3 and 4 systems, the data must be added.
-Detailed instructions on how to add the data can be found in the :numref:`Section %s Downloading and Staging Input Data <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW.
+Detailed instructions on how to add the data can be found in the :numref:`Section %s Downloading and Staging Input Data <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GridSpecificConfig:

 Grid Configuration
 =======================

 The SRW App officially supports three different predefined grids as shown in :numref:`Table %s <PredefinedGrids>`.
 The "out-of-the-box" SRW case uses the ``RRFS_CONUS_25km`` predefined grid option.
 More information on the predefined and user-generated grid options can be found in :numref:`Chapter %s <LAMGrids>` for those who are curious.
 Users who plan to utilize one of the three pre-defined domain (grid) options may continue to :numref:`Step %s <GenerateForecast>`.
 Users who plan to create a new domain should refer to :numref:`Chapter %s <LAMGrids>` for details on how to do so.
-At a minimum, they will need to add the new grid name to the ``valid_param_vals`` script and add the corresponding grid-specific parameters in the ``set_predef_grid_params`` script.
+At a minimum, these users will need to add the new grid name to the ``valid_param_vals`` script and add the corresponding grid-specific parameters in the ``set_predef_grid_params`` script.

 .. _PredefinedGrids: